almost-matching-exactly/DAME-FLAME-Python-Package/README.txt

 Some test cases are in *_test.py
 The main starting point is DAME.py.
 After cleaning, then it goes to dame_algorithm.py, which starts off the algorithm, and this calls other files.

-Here's my remaining todo list:

-(Easy)
-2. Allow for users to enter option for possible early stopping conditions based on weight or number of units being low
-3. Allow user to input alpha options for decision trees

-userxtmp/user/
-nohup command &
-"no hangup" so exiting out of terminal keeps it running command can be my start.py whihc has a main funciton and a datetime to run my python file. can print output to the file. request@cs.duke.edu ssh to login@cs.duke.edu on mobaxterm
-$ ssh linux
-in login1@linux > cd /usr/xtmp/nrg18/

-to copy files over from laptop to ssh dir, use mobaxterm on my personal laptop to go into the directory Duke and then do a command:
-$ scp -r CynthiaResearch/ nrg18@login.cs.duke.edu:/usr/xtmp/nrg18

-This command is behaing oddly: x = DAME(file_name='old-dame-code-input-df.csv', treatment_column_name='treated', outcome_column_name='outcome', adaptive_weights='ridge', holdout_file_name='old-dame-code-input-holdout.csv', repeats=True, want_pe=False)